 Unless asked, don’t talk about the renovation work you intend to do, and, even if asked, downplay your plans.

 Limit the personal information you divulge to what the board asks.
 Don’t volunteer things that are not necessary.
 No one wants to know about your problems or hear 10-year-old stories.

 Don’t Expect an Immediate Decision

 The board usually will conduct a full review, and that takes time.
 You won’t get your answer the next day.

 Meet Post-Interview Requests

-In some cases, approval might be contingent on you holding maintenance in an escrow account.
+In some cases, board approval might be contingent on you holding months of maintenance in an escrow account.
 Be prepared to have this cash available so you can expedite the process on your end.

 Wait For An Answer